Effective Lymph Nodes Detection in CT Scans Using Location Debiased Query Selection and Contrastive Query Representation in Transformer: Abstract

 \section{Abstract}

-Lymph node (LN) assessment is a critical, indispensable yet very challenging task in the routine clinical workflow of radiology and oncology.
+Lymph node (LN) assessment is a critical yet very challenging task in the routine clinical workflow of radiology and oncology.
 Accurate LN analysis is essential for cancer diagnosis, staging and treatment planning.
 Finding scatteredly distributed, low-contrast clinically relevant LNs in 3D CT is difficult even for experienced physicians under high inter-observer variations.
-Previous automatic LN detection works typically yield limited recall and high false positives (FPs) due to adjacent anatomies with similar image intensities, shapes or textures (vessels, muscles, esophagus, etc).
-In this work, we propose a new LN DEtection TRansformer, named LN-DETR, to achieve more accurate performance.
-By enhancing the 2D backbone with a multi-scale 2.5D feature fusion to incorporate 3D context explicitly, more importantly, we make two main contributions to improve the representation quality of LN queries.
-1) Considering that LN boundaries are often unclear, an IoU prediction head and a location debiased query selection are proposed to select LN queries of higher localization accuracy as the decoder query's initialization.
-2) To reduce FPs, query contrastive learning is employed to explicitly reinforce LN queries towards their best-matched ground-truth queries over unmatched query predictions.
-Trained and tested on 3D CT scans of $1067$ patients (with $10,000+$ labeled LNs) via combining seven LN datasets from different body parts (neck, chest, and abdomen) and pathologies/cancers, our method significantly improves the performance of previous leading methods by $> 4\sim5\%$ average recall at the same FP rates in both internal and external testing.
-We further evaluate on the universal lesion detection task using NIH DeepLesion benchmark, and our method achieves the top performance of 88.46\% averaged recall across 0.5 to 4 FPs per image, compared with other leading reported results. \keywords{CT \and Lymph Node Detection \and DETR \and Location-enhanced Query Selection \and Contrastive Query Representation}
+Previous automatic LN detection typically yields limited recall and high false positives (FPs) due to adjacent anatomies with similar image intensities, shapes or textures (vessels, muscles, esophagus, etc).
+In this work, we propose a new LN DEtection TRansformer, named LN-DETR, with location debiased query selection and contrastive query learning to enhance the representation ability of LN queries, important to increase the detection sensitivity and reduce FPs or duplicates.
+We also enhance LN-DETR by adapting an efficient multi-scale 2.5D fusion scheme to incorporate the 3D context.
+Trained and tested on 3D CT scans of $1067$ patients (with $10,000+$ labeled LNs) via combining seven LN datasets from different body parts (neck, chest, and abdomen) and pathologies/cancers, our method significantly improves the performance of previous leading methods by $>4\sim5\%$ average recall at the same FP rates in both internal and external testing.
+We further evaluate on the universal lesion detection task using DeepLesion benchmark, and our method achieves the top performance of 88.46\% averaged recall, compared with other leading reported results. \keywords{CT \and Lymph Node Detection \and Detection Transformer }